NTNU-IDI/mappe-2025-MatsVestvik/README.md

 For more functionality there is also the admin account with the password 1234 for demonstrations sake.
 Here the admin gains access to all diaries, and can view statistics or search entries.
 The product is designed to be user friendly and fool proof, so the best way to explore the program is to use it.

+> [!WARNING]
+All existing users including admin have pwd 1234

 ## Project structure

 [//]: # (TODO: Describe the structure of your project here.
 How have you used packages in your structure.
 Where are all sourcefiles stored.
 Where are all JUnit-test classes stored. etc.)